-Section 4.
+Section 34.
 Probationary Period

-- A. New Probation - 1.
-Full-Time Employee
+A. New Probation

+1. Full-Time Employee

-A new or reemployed employee who has been out of Authority service for more than two (2) years shall be placed on new probationary period for fifty-two (52) weeks from the date of appointment ending with the first day of the pay period following completion of said period.
-For example, if an employee was hired on Friday, October 21, 2022, their probationary period ends at 11:59 p.m. on Thursday, October 19, 2023.
+A new or reemployed employee who has been out of Authority service for more than two (2) years shall be placed on new probationary period for fifty-two (52) weeks from the date of appointment.
+For example, if an employee was hired on Friday, October 201, 20232, their probationary period ends at 11:59 p.m. on Thursday, October 17,19, 20243.

-Part-Time Employee
+2. Part-Time Employee

-A new or reemployed employee who has been out of Authority service for more than two (2) years, employed in a part-time position, shall be placed on new probation for two thousand eighty (2,080) paid hours ending with the first day of the pay period following completion of said period.
+A new or reemployed employee who has been out of Authority service for more than two (2) years, employed in a part-time position, shall be placed on new probation for two thousand eighty (2,080) paid hours

+B. Promotional Probation
-- B. Promotional Probation - 1.
-An employee who is promoted, except on a temporary promotion, shall be placed on promotional probation, except as provided in paragraph B.2 of this Section. - a.
-A full-time employee shall serve a probation period of fifty-two (52) weeks ending with the first day of the pay period following completion of said period.
-For example, if an employee was promoted on Friday, October 21, 2022 their probationary period ends at 11:59 p.m. on Thursday, October 19, 2023.

-- b.
-A part-time employee shall serve a promotional probation period of two thousand eighty (2,080) paid hours ending with the first day of the pay period following completion of said period. - 2.
-When an employee is promoted, demoted or reassigned as a result of the employee's position being reclassified and the class from which the employee is promoted, demoted or reassigned is subsequently deleted or abolished, the incumbent employee shall not be required to serve a promotional probation period. - C. Failure of Probation - 1.
-New Probation
+- 1. An employee who is promoted, shall be placed on promotional probation, except as provided in paragraph B.2 of this Section. - a.
+A full-time employee shall serve a probation period of fifty-two (52) weeks For example, if an employee was promoted on Friday, October 20, 20232 their probationary period ends at 11:59 p.m. on Thursday, October 1749, 20243. - b.
+A part-time employee shall serve a promotional probation period of two thousand eighty (2,080) paid hours. - 2.
+When an employee is promoted, demoted or reassigned as a result of the employee's position being reclassified and the class from which the employee is promoted, demoted or reassigned is subsequently deleted or abolished, the incumbent employee shall not be required to serve a promotional probation period.

+C. Failure of Probation

+1. New Probation